 Typically when you redeem points you still have to pay these resort and destination fees.
 Even elite members typically aren’t exempt from these:

-- That’s one thing I love about World of Hyatt, because top tier Globalist members are always exempt from these fees, regardless of whether they’re on a paid or award stay.
+- That’s one thing I love about World of Hyatt, as top tier Globalist members are always exempt from these fees, regardless of whether they’re on a paid or award stay

-That brings me to one hotel that has a ridiculous fee exclusively for award stays.
+That brings me to one hotel that has had a ridiculous fee exclusively for award stays.
 The JW Marriott Los Cabos doesn’t have a resort fee.
 If you’re paying cash, you’re just subjected to Mexico’s usually high hotel fees, which include 19% government taxes and fees, plus a 10% service charge, for a total of 29% on top of the regular rate.

 It’s one thing to charge something on an award stay that’s also charged on a revenue stay, but to add fees to award stays that don’t exist on paid stays is just plain ridiculous.